discordeno/discordeno/src/ws/README.md

     lastSentAt: number;
     /** The timestamp the last heartbeat ACK was received from discord. */
     lastReceivedAt: number;
-    /** Whether or not the heartbeat was acknowledged  by discord in time. */
+    /** Whether the heartbeat was acknowledged  by discord in time. */
     acknowledged: boolean;
-    /** Whether or not to keep heartbeating.
+    /** Whether to keep heartbeating.
 Useful for when needing to stop heartbeating. */
     keepAlive: boolean;
     /** The interval between heartbeats requested by discord. */
     interval: number;